isomerpages/nlb-biblioasia/_apr-to-jun-2022/The Kamala Club: Planting the Seeds of a Pioneering Women’s Organisation.md

 In a bid to play peacemaker, Lady Clementi proposed at the end of 1933 that the “Lotus Club and the Ladies’ Union be amalgamated, but at the meeting between the presidents and secretaries of the two institutions, the representatives of the Lotus Club said the proposal would not be approved by their club”.[^18]

 ![](/images/The%20Kamala%20Club/Women%20in%20front%20of%20club%20house.png)
-<div style="background-color: white;"> Members of the Kamala Club at the old clubhouse in Balestier, 1950s.<i>Image reproduced from Vandana Aggarwal, Voice of Indian Women: The Kamala Club Singapore (Singapore: The Kamala Club, 2018), 53.
-(Available via PublicationSG)</i></div>
+<div style="background-color: white;"> Members of the Kamala Club at the old clubhouse in Balestier, 1950s. <i>Image reproduced from Vandana Aggarwal, Voice of Indian Women: The Kamala Club Singapore (Singapore: The Kamala Club, 2018), 53.
+(Available via PublicationSG).</i></div>

 The two clubs continued to consolidate their respective positions in society.
 While the Lotus Club used the facilities at the YWCA for its activities, the Ladies’ Union managed to secure “a piece of land on the Balestier plain, which ha[d] been levelled and enclosed by zinc sheets” in 1932.
 As the land was big enough to construct a clubhouse with tennis and badminton courts, the Ladies’ Union initiated a building fund for a new clubhouse.[^19] So as not to lose out, the Lotus Club also hoped to have “its own home” and started a building fund in 1934.[^20]